+Class Percent of Description

+Landscape -

-Class Percent of Description Landscape A: post replacement 5 Dominated by resprouts and seedlings of grasses and post-fire associated forbs.
+A: post replacement 5 Dominated by resprouts and seedlings of grasses and post-fire associated forbs.
 Low to medium height with variable canopy cover.
-This type typically occurs where fires burn relatively hot in classes B and C. B: mid-development closed 20 Greater than 35 percent herb cover.
+This type typically occurs where fires burn relatively hot in classes B and C.

+B: mid-development closed 20 Greater than 35 percent herb cover.
 Generally associated with more productive soils, but can be caused by cumulative high moisture seasons increasing the cover and productivity of class C. Low to medium height.

-C: mid- open 70 Less than 35 percent herb cover.
-Generally associated with less productive cobbly and gravelly soils, but can also be caused by cumulative drought shifting class B to this class.
-Low to medium height.
-D: late- open 5 5 to 15 percent shrub cover of medium height.
-Typically located on the ridges, rocky areas, or on the more cobbly or gravelly soils where patches may be missed by fire.
-E: late- closed Total 100
+C: mid- open 75

+D: late- open E: late- closed

+Total 100